 Looking through the above list, you can learn potential sub keywords that you can cover in your content to rank for.
 You could even use this data to structure your content outline.

 Take away: Ultimately, the goal should be to add the value to your audience and match the intent – Either short form or long form, content must be entertaining and informative.
-My advice is to use both to create ever lasting engagement.
-However, be ready to test and optimize your content to server your readers the RIGHT way.

 #2.
 Optimize Your On-Page SEO